Facebook and Ray-Ban’s smart glasses have officially launched

 Ray-Ban’s role in the project

-Partnering with EssilorLuxottica, Ray-Ban’s parent company, could add instant credibility to the frame and lens aspects of Facebook’s smart glasses.
+Facebook hopes that partnering with EssilorLuxottica, Ray-Ban’s parent company, adds name recognition and style credibility to the frames and lenses of their smart glasses.

 “We need to support a lot of different designs and styles, and that’s what Luxottica does,” Zuckerberg said during the keynote.